-A quick bread, the Scone is light, airy and subtly sweetened with orange zest and dried currents in a sweet pastry similar to buttermilk biscuits, I drizzle my Scones with an easy Orange Icing.
-They’re about a thousand times better fresh out of the oven, rather than the ones at the coffee shop that have been sitting in the display case for hours.
+My Scones with Orange Icing recipe is light, airy and subtly sweetened with orange zest and dried currents in a sweet pastry similar to buttermilk biscuits.
+They’re about a thousand times better fresh out of the oven, rather than the scones at the coffee shop that have been sitting in the display case for hours.

 The Savoy Hotel in London is famous for its High Tea and their scone recipe is legendary.
 I love the flavor of orange zest and dried currants, so I flavor my scones the same, although my recipe is a lot less fussy, then again, I’m not cooking at the Savoy!
 I make my scones less like scones, and more like southern buttermilk biscuits, I just like the texture better.
 The scone at high tea is traditionally round, personally, I think triangle shaped scones are more efficient and there is less wasted dough, but what do I know?
 Haha.